hyex-research/AquaFetch/docs/source/rainfall_runoff.rst

 High Level API
 ==============
-It consists of a unified interface to access all the datasets.
+The high level API is provided by :py:class:`water_datasets.rr.RainfallRunoff` class to provide a unified and easy-to-use interface to access all the datasets.
 The datasets are accessed by their names.

 .. autoclass:: water_datasets.rr.RainfallRunoff
    :members: